bananapielearnsjava/tp/docs/DeveloperGuide.md

    that this error message can be improved to inform the user that the list is empty and there are no appointments to delete.

 10. **Better UI for showing appointments in view panel**:
+   The current UI does not nicely show a person's appointments.
+Moreover, if the appointment notes are too long the text may overflow.
+Therefore, we plan to improve the UI of showing appointments inside the person view panel to show the full appointment card together with time and notes.

 ---